-Damaraland was a name given to the north-central part of what later became Namibia, inhabited by Herero-speaking people, who in the 19th century were often referred to by outsiders as "Damaras".
-It was bounded roughly by Ovamboland in the north, the Namib Desert in the west, the Kalahari Desert in the east, and Windhoek in the south.
+Damaraland is the name that was given to the north-central part of what later became Namibia, inhabited by Herero-speaking people, who in the 19th century were often referred to by outsiders as "Damaras".
+Damaraland is bounded roughly by Ovamboland in the north, the Namib Desert in the west, the Kalahari Desert in the east, and Windhoek in the south.

-Damaraland is possibly the most pristine wilderness area in Namibia, the Huab River Valley.
-The area is boasting panoramic vistas of stark plains, ancient valleys and the soaring inselberg of the Brandberg Mountains.
+Damaraland boasts one of the most pristine wilderness areas in Namibia, the Huab River Valley.
+The area offers panoramic vistas of stark plains, ancient valleys and the soaring inselberg of the Brandberg Mountains.